adrian-tarau/threadpool/README.md

 In addition to this specific (but important) enhancement, the thread pool aims to provide various feature to help writing multithread applications easier:
 * TODO

+Various interfaces are available to schedule task:
+* `DelayedTask` can be executed and provides the delay to be executed once
+* `ScheduledTask` can be executed and provides the initial delay and the interval/delay to be executed periodically
+* `SingletonTask` can be scheduled and only one instance matching a key will be kept in the queue